RAF Gan: RNAS Addu Atoll

+The Eastern Fleet ultimately had to retreat from its main bases in 1942, opting to relocate to Kilindini instead.
+Consequently, the significance of Addu Atoll began to diminish.
+Additionally, the naval air station became unnecessary, leading to the suspension of construction activities in January 1944.
+However, on 1 February, the entire Addu Atoll naval facility was officially commissioned as HMS Maraga.

+The RAF’s 160 Squadron occasionally made stops at the air station, with detachments of Liberator B Mk.V during 1943 and Liberator B Mk.VI in 1944. and 217 Squadron in 1943 with Beaufort Mk.I torpedo bomber.
+Following their departure, the facility was available solely for emergency use until it was downgraded to Care and Maintenance status on 29 March 1945.
+HMS Maraga was decommissioned on 28 February 1946, with the facilities being reclassified as a refuelling station and RAF observation centre.
+In 1957, the Royal Navy transferred control of the airfield to the Royal Air Force.

+Royal Air Force

 During the Second World War, in 1942, the Royal Air Force (RAF) had its bases in the islands of Addu Atoll, Maldives.
 The RAF first had a presence on Hithadoo in 1942, when a detachment of RAF personnel were sent from RAF China Bay in Ceylon to service and turn around the RAF Short Sunderland and Consolidated PBY Catalina flying boats that were flying regularly into the Addu Atoll lagoon.
 At the end of the war, all military installations were either removed or abandoned.

 In 1956–57, at the request of SWRD Bandaranaike, the Royal Air Force handed over its bases in Ceylon to the Royal Ceylon Air Force.
 The loss of RAF Negombo meant that a replacement staging post was needed between its bases in the Middle East and Far East, and the location was virtually limited to Gan.
 Hence Royal Air Force Station Gan became established in the late 1950s as a stopover on the reinforcement route to the Far East Air Force based in Singapore.
 The previous reinforcement route had passed through countries that had formerly been British territory, but were now independent, and sometimes hostile nations.
 RAF Mauripur, to the west of Karachi, by then a Pakistan Air Force station, had RAF personnel attached for staging airfield purposes until 1956, when the staging role between the Middle East and Far East fell to RAF Gan.